 For many years, this check was tens of thousands of dollars, and it was growing more and more each year.
 Which overall is a good thing because it means you are making more money.
 Still, I began to figure out how to keep more money by understanding how Realtor tax deductions and strategies could work to my advantage as a real estate agent.

 Finding a Great CPA

 It started with finding a great Certified Public Accountant (CPA) who not only filed taxes but would sit with me and explain how they worked so I could be proactive versus reactive.
-An invaluable CPA should be aggressive enough to not leave tons of money on the table for fear of an audit but rather explain how to strategically work your finances throughout the year to maximize your legal deductions.
+An invaluable CPA should be aggressive enough not to leave tons of money on the table for fear of an audit but rather explain how to strategically work your finances throughout the year to maximize your legal deductions.

-Before we jump into all of the deductions, it’s also important to note that maximizing your real estate tax deduction starts with keeping your finances organized.
+Before we jump into all deductions, it’s also important to note that maximizing your real estate tax deduction starts with keeping your finances organized.
 It’s much easier for your CPA to advise you and maximize your deductions when he can easily see what you’re working with.

 Without further ado, here are 115 tax deductions for real estate agents that I recommend looking into further.

 Marketing Tax Deductions For Real Estate Agents

 Most real estate agent marketing expenses will fall under the category of a tax deduction.
 These marketing materials are tax deductions for real estate agents, whether sales, open house signs, flyers, or business cards.
 Other items include website development and maintenance, direct mail, running ads on Google and social media, and the management costs of those ads.